schlarpc/vaultwarden-serverless/README.md

 network filesystems.

 Automatic backup is enabled in Elastic File System, which will store daily backups with a 35-day retention period to the AWS Backup service.
-There is no included support in this project for interacting with or restoring these backups.
+Restoring from one of these backups is a fairly manual process, but specifying the `SftpPublicKey` stack parameter will help you out by provisioning an SFTP endpoint for the filesystem.

 ### Web server (API Gateway)